gilbertrollx/python_game/README.md

 # python_game
-a game made with python3 and pygame
+a game made with python3 and pygame using a raspberry pi 3 b+